reab5555/Entity-Reputation-Profiler/README.md

 </p>

 # Entity Reputation Profiler
-The purpose of this project is to extract from the social network X a large number of tweets that contain some keyword, and to create a profile of the criticsms and praisings, as well as emotions and sentiments toward that keyword for a predefined time period. this may be used for analyzing newley products, public figures, and organizations for marketing, PI, forensic, intelligence, or research purposes.
+The purpose of this project is to extract from the social network X a large number of tweets that contain some keyword, and to create a profile of the criticsms and praisings, as well as emotions and sentiments toward that keyword for a predefined time period. this may be used for analyzing newley products for improvments, public figures, and organizations for marketing, forensic, intelligence, or research purposes.

 ## Description
 The tool is designed to create a reputation profile for a specific keyword by analyzing large amount of tweets that contain the keyword from the social network X. The keyword can be a certain product that has just been released, a public figure, an organization, or a name of a country.